stu-bell/nvim/README.md

 Disable individual plugins with Lazy.nvim by setting `enabled = false` in the plugin's config lua.

-# tree sitter

-For code parsing

-Disabled due to lack of C compiler

-# Cheatsheets

-Using `doctorfree/cheatsheet`

-`:Cheatsheet` to display searchable popup help tips for installed plugins.
-Also can search through cheatsheets added but that don't have a plugin installed yet, if you've added the cheatsheet

 # Starter configs

 When changing configs, you may need to clear the nvim-data folder, or rename it to nvim-data.bak